A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 Research in log generation highlights a discrepancy between the semantic prediction of log components and the syntactic realization of the final log message.
 These components include log levels and variables. \citet{li2024exploringeffectivenessllmsautomated} observe that while LLMs can accurately determine necessary logging attributes, they often fail to produce full log statements that mimic human-written code.
 On their benchmark, LogBench, the best-performing models achieved a BLEU score of only 0.249.
 This indicates limited surface-form similarity \citep{li2024exploringeffectivenessllmsautomated}.
 Furthermore, evaluations on semantically equivalent but transformed code contexts, referred to as LogBench-T, show consistent performance degradation.
 This is especially true for variable prediction and log-text generation, suggesting that general-purpose LLMs remain brittle under semantics-preserving code transformations \citep{li2024exploringeffectivenessllmsautomated}.

 To bridge this performance gap, recent studies advocate for model specialization via post-training on domain-specific corpora. \citet{zhang2025aucadautomatedconstruction} propose AUCAD, which is a framework that automatically constructs an alignment dataset called AucadLog derived from log-related software issues.
 By leveraging this dataset to post-train open-source LLMs, the authors demonstrate that the resulting specialized models significantly outperform existing model-based solutions in log statement generation.
 These results are confirmed by both human evaluation and quantitative metrics \citep{zhang2025aucadautomatedconstruction}.
+Related work also studies structured event log generation rather than source-code log statements.
+In this setting, FSM-constrained GFlowNets generate logs under finite-state constraints and are evaluated by distributional similarity, behavioral diversity, and downstream intent classification \citep{samanta2025structurallyvalidloggeneration}.